Criminal Justice System

-Should you require further information, advice, guidance or support please contact our Outreach Department at firstname.lastname@example.org
+Should you require further information, advice, guidance or support please contact our Information, Advice & Guidance Service at firstname.lastname@example.org

 The Royal College of General Practitioners (RCGP) has identified Autistic Spectrum Disorder as a Clinical Priority.
 It aims to develop and implement a strategy for primary care.
 Through the work of the Clinical Champion, the College will work with partners in promoting models of best practice and pathways of care and will develop learning and educational resources.

 The College has published an Autistic Spectrum Disorder (ASD) position statement, which aims to present a set of recommendations about how primary care can be supported to increase awareness of possible presentations and diagnoses of ASD, allow equitable access to healthcare for those on the autistic spectrum, and recognise that different consultations skills for those with autism are required.